 Makau (2014) study investigated the factors influencing management of case backlog in judiciary in Kenya: a case of courts within Meru and Tharaka Nithi Counties.
-The objectives of the study were to establish how availability of Judicial staff influence management of case backlog in Judiciary in Kenya, to establish how use of ICT influences management of case backlog in Judiciary in Kenya, to determine how availability of physical infrastructure influences management of case backlog in Judiciary in Kenya: to establish how judicial organizational structure influences management of case backlog in Judiciary in Kenya and to establish how court rules and procedures influences management of case backlog in Kenya.
+The objectives of the study were to establish how availability of Judicial staff influence management of case backlog in Judiciary in Kenya, to establish how use of ICT influences management of case backlog in Judiciary in Kenya, to determine how availability of physical infrastructure influences management of case backlog in Judiciary in Kenya to determine how availability of physical infrastructure influences management of case backlog in Judiciary in Kenya and to establish how court rules and procedures influences management of case backlog in Kenya.
 The study presents a conceptual gap since it addressed different objectives from the ones being addressed in the current study.